Medical Laboratory Science Internship

 - St. Luke's Hospital MLS Program (Cedar Rapids, IA)

 Note: Students that plan to apply for an internship must meet with an NDSU MLS academic advisor to discuss eligibility and the application process, including deadlines.
 Annual application to internships occurs early in the fall semester.
-For those declared MLS majors eligible to apply, the following links take you to NDSU's affiliated hospital program application materials:
+It is recommended taht you begin work with your major advisor at least one year prior to internship application.

 Students are regularly evaluated by on-site hospital faculty and clinical preceptors during the internship.
 The internship consists of didactic and clinical courses for which the hospital program awards letter grades on an official hospital transcript.
 Clinical performance is evaluated using a competency-based evaluation system.
 NDSU awards a "P" grade ('Pass') for each semester of enrollment in MLS 496-Field Experience/Internship, signifying satisfactory progress toward completing internship requirements.
 The hospital program's final transcript is the official record of completion of the internship requirements.